Anunth-R/Fast-Robots/lab1.md

 ## SEND_THREE_FLOATS

 The next task was to extract those floats sent from my laptop and print them to the serial monitor.
-To do this, I leveraged the robot_cmd.get_next_value() function to read and extract the floats and then printed each of those floats.

 On the Arduino side: